A VPN kill switch is a feature built into some VPN apps that cuts off your internet if the connection to the VPN server drops.

 Why do VPN connections fail?

-- Your internet connection temporarily drops or is disrupted, perhaps due to a poor signal
+- Your internet connection temporarily fails or is disrupted, perhaps due to a poor signal

 - The VPN server goes down